europeana/rd-europeana-python-api/CONTRIBUTING.md

 - If you haven't already: open any terminal you can run Poetry from, navigate to the root of the PyEuropeana project, run `poetry shell`
 - Run `poetry run pre-commit install`

+## Using Docker for development

+With Docker, software can be run in a virtual OS as a container.
+A container is an instance of a Docker image, which can be considered as a set of specifications for the virtual OS.
+This makes it easy to create and reproduce specific environments for running software.
+Find the installation instructions for Docker [here](https://docs.docker.com/get-docker/)

+We have prepared a [Dockerfile](Dockerfile) for creating a container with everything needed for running PyEuropeana.
+This file contains the instructions for building the Docker image, which can be done by executing:

+`docker build .`

+At the end of the log you should find the id of the image built as

+` Successfully built <[image_id]> `

+Now we can run the container in interactive mode and mount the current directory as a volume, so changes made from the docker container will also be applied in the host system and vice versa.
+Depending on your host OS, you might need to specify the current working directory differently:

+- Powershell: `docker run -it -v ${PWD}:/code <[image_id]>`
+- CMD: `docker run -it -v "%cd%":/code <[image_id]>`
+- Linux: `docker run -it -v "%cd%":/code <[image_id]>`

+When executing this command you should be directed to a terminal within the container.
+Poetry and PyEuropeana are already installed, and the only thing left to do is to activate the poetry shell by executing `poetry shell`.

 ## Style guide